LSBJSchool/611Study.ICU/README.md

 Expanding Influence
 ---

-[611Study.ICU Content Translation](i18n/README.md), feel free to utilize your abilities to adjust formats, add content, or correct grammar.
+Feel free to utilize your abilities to adjust formats, add content, or correct grammar.
 However, note that adding too many translations is not our goal.

 License
 ---